 Resume with Profile/Summary

 A resume with a profile section includes a concise summary of an applicant’s skills, experiences, and goals as they relate to a specific job.
-This summary (typically no more than a couple of sentences long) helps the candidate “sell” his or herself to the company to which he or she is applying.
+This summary (typically no more than a couple of sentences long) helps candidates “sell” themselves to the company to which they are applying.

 Adding a profile is helpful for almost any applicant.
 If you have extensive experience, a profile can concisely explain that experience to the hiring manager right away.
 If you have limited work experience, a profile can help you highlight the skills that you do have.

 A targeted resume is a resume that is customized to specifically highlight the experience and skills you have that are relevant to the job you are applying for.
 It takes more work to write a targeted resume than to click to apply with your existing resume.
 However, it's well worth the effort, especially when applying for jobs that are a perfect match for your qualifications and experience.

 Try to write a targeted resume for every job.
 Employers can easily see when you submit a generic resume, rather than thinking about why you are qualified for that specific job.